jbcodeforce/flink-studies/docs/index.md

  *src: apache Flink site*

 A Flink application, can be stateful, run in parallel on a distributed cluster.
 The various parallel instances of a given operator will execute independently, in separate threads, and in general will be running on different machines.
-State is always accessed local, which helps Flink applications achieve high throughput and low-latency.
+State is always accessed locally, which helps Flink applications achieve high throughput and low-latency.
 You can choose to keep state on the JVM heap, or if it is too large, saves it in efficiently organized on-disk data structures.

  ![4](https://ci.apache.org/projects/flink/flink-docs-release-1.12/fig/local-state.png)